VISA GUIDE

 You’ll need to explain how your work will benefit the United States—economically, socially, culturally, scientifically, or otherwise.
 USCIS interprets this broadly, but it must be clearly articulated.

-No employer or sponsor required
+No employer or sponsor required (self-petition)

 USCIS looks at whether you have played a leading, critical, or essential role for an organization or institution that has a distinguished reputation.
-This doesn’t require you to be a C-level executive—what matters is that your contributions were vital to the success or operations of a highly regarded organization.
-Your work must be clearly linked to the organization’s impact, success, or mission.
+This doesn't require you to be a C-level executive.
+What matters is that your contributions were vital to the success or operations of a highly regarded organization.
+Your work must be clearly linked to the organization's impact, success, or mission.

-This criterion typically requires that you’ve been in the role for a certain period of time—usually at least one year—but shorter tenures can still qualify if supported by a strong and compelling narrative that demonstrates your influence and the importance of your contributions.
-Your work must be clearly linked to the organization’s impact, success, or mission.
+This criterion typically requires that you've been in the role for a certain period of time, usually at least one year, but shorter tenures can still qualify if supported by a strong and compelling narrative that demonstrates your influence and the importance of your contributions.

 Documentation you need

-Description of your role and responsibilities
+Description of your role and responsibilities within the organization

 Proof of the organization's distinguished reputation (media coverage, rankings, funding, awards, client list)